P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

         assert lru_cache
         cache.lru_cache__destroy(lru_cache)

-At this point your project folder should have the following structure
+At this point, your project folder should have the following structure

     :::text
     my-c-project/